 Baked asparagus with slice of lemon and melted parmesan cheese

-Lemon, butter, and parmesan is a winning combination for Roasted Asparagus.
+Fresh lemon juice, butter, and Parmesan are a winning combination for Roasted Asparagus.
+It has the best flavor.
 P.S.
 If you love this flavor profile, definitely try our Shrimp Scampi Pasta with asparagus.

 Roasted Asparagus with lemon and parmesan